Business and Management

 You’ll have opportunities to gain real-world experience through an optional sandwich year (in the UK or internationally) or a five-week placement in your second year.
 These options help you apply what you’ve learned in a professional setting, build confidence, and strengthen your employability.

 Studying Business and Management means learning beyond the classroom.
-Through the South Wales Business School, you’ll have opportunities to engage with industry partners, including visits to professional workplaces and occasional teaching in real workplaces in Wales.
+You’ll have opportunities to engage with industry partners, including visits to professional workplaces and occasional teaching in real workplaces in Wales.
 Alongside this, you’ll be supported by expert staff and have access to laptops, on-campus IT facilities and library resources to support your studies.

 Additional requirements include: